2anki/server/README.md

 ## How it works

-notion2Anki treats toggle lists on the top level as Anki cards.
+We treats toggle lists on the top level as Anki flashcards.
 The toggle list line is the front of the card and everything inside in the details is the back.
+That's the main feature but you can customize the behaviour via card options.

 Considering how powerful [cloze deletions](https://docs.ankiweb.net/#/editing?id=cloze-deletion) are, they are the default note type.
 To see how this works in action check out this video by [Alp Kaan](https://alpkaanaksu.com/): [How to use cloze deletions in notion2anki 🤩
 ](https://youtu.be/r9pPNl8Mx_Q)